oconnor0/fourth-world-srd/content/60-feats/divine prayers.md

 - Inhale
 - Inspire
 - Lifelink
-  - As an Action, spend a Bond Point and touch a creature.
+  - As an Action, spend Bond and touch a creature.
 While Sustained, damage dealt to either creature is halved with the other creature suffering the same amount of damage.
 - Locate
 - Malfeasance
 - Nightfall/Darkness/Darkfall/Dusk